Dr. Mark F. Gardner, Owner

 When Dr. Beatty is at home, she loves spending time with her three rescue dogs, Cider (a Rat Terrier), Olive (a Golden Retriever mix), and Georgia (a French Bulldog).
-She also has a cat named Lambie and two horses, Lyla and Shay.
+She also has a cat named Lambie and a horse, Lyla.
 She enjoys being outdoors and going hiking with her dogs.

 Dr. Lindsay Edwards

 A native of the Rochester area, Dr. Edwards attended the George Washington University and graduated with a Bachelors of Science with a major in Biology and double-minor in Psychology and Women's Studies.
 She then attended Cornell University College of Veterinary Sciences and graduated with her Doctorate in 2011.

 Since graduation she has worked mostly in the Western NY region and was happy to join the Corfu Veterinary Clinic family in July of 2018.
 Her professional interests include internal medicine, surgery and pharmacology.

 Outside of work she loves crafting, kayaking and community service.
 She shares her home with two cats (Izzy and Bella) and her King Charles Cavalier Spaniel Sabriel.